chitinglow/First-machine-learning/README.md

 # First-machine-learning
-Using machine learning method to predict PM2.5 in Beijing The dataset can be found in https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data
+Using machine learning method to predict PM2.5 in Beijing.
+The dataset can be found in https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data